How to build a learning culture in 10 steps

 You need to make it as easy as possible for employees to make habit-forming learning processes part of their role.
 Every staff member may do this differently, but management can work to remove any potential barriers holding them back.

-This could be making educational content easily accessible, building time for learning into employee schedules, or implementing a dedicated learning solution to track each employee’s progress.
+This could be making educational content easily accessible through a dedicated LMS, building time for learning into employee schedules, or implementing a dedicated learning solution to track each employee’s progress.

 7. Support and promote learning